Cruise Ship Safety for Children – Part I

 Family vacations provide countless memories that you and/or family will cherish for years to come.
 Most of today’s major cruise lines offer “family cruises,” and have popular “kid’s clubs” that they advertise as providing entertainment for children while giving the adults some much-needed alone time.
 The cruise lines tell parents that their kids will be safe and supervised while they are under the watch and care of counselors.
 Thanks to features like this, many parents fall in love with the notion of taking their children on a cruise, believing that their children will be safe from harm while under the watchful eye of the cruise line’s staff or that their children will be safe when exploring the ship on their own as the cruise lines claim their ships are safe.
 This unfortunately is not always the case as accidents involving children still happen on cruise ships, regardless of whether they are exploring the ship with friends, playing in the arcade, or even when they are attending the cruise line’s camp.
 Thankfully, there are many things parents can do to ensure the safety of their children while on a cruise.

 For years, Michael Flanagan has aggressively fought for the rights of passengers who’ve been injured while on a cruise, including minors.
 If your child was recently injured on a cruise, you may be entitled to compensation if the statute of limitations has not passed.
-For a free case evaluation, contact the Flanagan Personal Injury and Wrongful Death Law Firm today at 305-638-4143.
+For a free case evaluation, contact the us today at (305) 638-4143.
 In the meantime, read on for tips on how to keep your children safe at sea.

 It goes without saying that proper parental supervision is important.
 However, there are unique conditions and situations that require extra care on a cruise ship.
 For example, remain close to your child and hold hands when he or she is near deck railings to ensure there is no opportunity for your child to climb on or play with the railings.
 Likewise, do not allow your children to play on the balcony of your stateroom as this will ensure there is no opportunity for him or her to fall overboard.
 Parents should also watch their children, especially younger children, while at the pool as many cruise lines do not employ lifeguards and there have sadly been several drowning accidents involving young children swimming in the ship’s pool.
 It is also worth noting that many cruise ships offer sports activities such as zip lining or surfing, and you should not only watch your child while they participate in any such activity, but you should have a discussion with them about what activities you feel, based on their age and abilities, will be safe for them to do to ensure that they do not try to engage in any such activities when you are not around.